codebox100/Tableau-Visualization-1/README.md

 ![Office Supplies](https://github.com/codebox100/Tableau-Visualizations/blob/main/Sheet%201.png)

 Note: To view the original workbook, please instal Tableau Public, download the file named OfficeSupplies.twbx and open it.
+It can also be viewed on my profile here: https://public.tableau.com/profile/syed.hasan4092#!/